jeremyts/jeremyts/README.md

 ### Hi there 👋

 My name is Jeremy and I love coding and producing applications that fill a gap in the technologies I deploy and support that enhance the user experience.
+Coding for me is about problem solving.
 Absolutely anyone can code, and my passion is to drive this within the IT Pro community.

 🔭 I’m currently working on...
 - Computer Restart Service to manage the computer uptime (designed for Session Hosts, but can be used on any computer/VM).